anand-tummapudi/MultiThreading/README.md

  **Blocked** - Every thread is in this state, when it is waiting for some thread to finish.
  **Terminated** - Every thread is in this state after it is done doing its assigned work.

+ ## Join Operation
+  Main therad is the parent Thread
+  join() method on a certain thread means, once you are done executing your task, join my flow of execution.
+It is like the parent thread waits for the completion of the child thread and then continues with its execution.